Angeline-Leonardo/NanyangGifts-CRM/README.md

 - Custom client statuses such as New Lead, Contacted, Quoted, Follow Up, Shortlisted, Project Started, Project Done, Closed, and Unqualified were used as the core board workflow model during development.
 - Reply status tracking for outreach follow-up and reassignment flows.
 - Follow-up date handling for timing-sensitive pipeline management.
-- Option management for status-like fields, including work to migrate options and colors from hardcoded UI constants into database-backed configuration.
+- Option management for status fields

 ### Collaboration and assignments